 A Handy Guide to Image Resolutions in Print Design

-Using an unsuitable image resolution is one of the most popular errors designers make when creating designs for print.
-The result is a fuzzy print quality, or having your file is rejected by your local printer.
-If you don’t keep an eye on your image resolution right from the start you may end up having to completely recreate your design file so here’s a handy guide on what to look out for, and how to ensure your designs are set up with the correct image resolutions.
+Using an unsuitable image resolution is one of the most common errors designers make when creating designs for print.
+The result is a fuzzy print quality, or having your file is rejected by your local printing company.
+If you don’t keep an eye on your image resolution right from the start you may end up having to completely recreate your design file from scratch, so here’s a handy guide on what to look out for, and how to ensure your designs are set up with the correct image resolutions.

 What is an image resolution?

 The resolution of an image refers to the density of the pixels (or printed dots) that make up that image or graphic.
 The higher the resolution, the crisper and more detailed the image will be.
 A lower resolution will be fuzzy, and less detailed.
 Image resolutions are measured in DPI (Dots Per Inch) and PPI (Pixels Per Inch).
 There are differences between the two – DPI refers to a printed document, and the amount and spacing of the Cyan, Magenta, Yellow and Black dots, whereas PPI refers to the pixels on a screen.
 They aren’t the same thing, but designers and print professionals tend to use the terms DPI and PPI interchangeably.
 Sometimes they’ll say DPI but mean PPI.
 For example, a 72dpi design for screen should really be referred to as 72ppi.

 300ppi vs 150ppi vs 72ppi